 Scholarly Commons Citation

 Byrne, J. Peter, "The Cathedral Engulfed: Sea-Level Rise, Property Rights, and Time" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1126.
+1126.